jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 | Generic | Generic method | string | <ul><li>message notifying that the Generic Direct Method has been called (string).</li><li> result code, 200</li></ul>|
 | SetTelemetryInterval | Updates the time rate used to send telemetry data. | seconds (int) | <ul><li>message notifying that the SetTelemetryInterval Direct Method has been called (string).</li><li> result code, 200</li></ul>|

+Similarly to the messages, this IoT Plug and Play simulator adds commands that whould be defined in the DTDL referenced model.

+> NOTE
+>
+> The should should only use the commands defined in the DTDL model.
+This said, it can be interesting to keep the other set of commands for many test purposes.
+> This illustrates too that the DTDL may be combined with elements not defined in the models.
+However, be aware that all the elements not declared in the models will be unknown to the IoT Solutions that use the models to integrate your devices.

 ##### Messages
 The device can be configured to receive generic **messages** coming from the cloud (Microsoft Azure IoT Hub C2D Messages).